-2.8 Installation of the decoupling stubs
+2.9 Installation of the decoupling stubs on the 40m elements

-OptiBeam has designed special decoupling stubs (software aided design) which efficiently eliminate negative interaction between this Yagi and other antennas in the frequency range between 10 and 20m.

-Such a decoupling stub is used on each element half of the driver and reflector (therefore all over all = four pieces).
+OptiBeam has designed special decoupling stubs (software aided design) which efficiently eliminate negative interaction between the 40m elements of this Yagi and other antennas in the frequency range between 10 and 20m.
+Such a decoupling stub is used on each element half of the 40m driver and reflector (therefore all over all = four pieces).

-The stubs consist of 2mm strong ss wire which runs in a short distance below the tubes of the straight outer element halves.
+The stubs consist of 2mm strong ss wire which runs in a short distance below the tubes of the outer element halves.
 The wire is held tight and stable in the correct distance by means of three insulators.
 These insulators are located at the element transitions 35/30mm, 30/25mm und 25/20mm (orientate by the schematic diagram of this antenna).
 The insulators have a thread on both sides.
 On one side there is already inserted a PVC screw which will be used to fix the wire later on.
 The free insulator side has to be turned onto the corresponding transition screw.
 Two insulators have a 6mm thread (transition 35/30mm and 30/25mm) and one insulator has a 4mm thread (transition 25/20mm).